status-im/nimbus-eth2/README.md

   - PascalCase for constants
   - PascalCase for types

-To facilitate collaboration and comparison, Nim-beacon-chain uses the Ethereum Foundation convention.
+To facilitate collaboration and comparison, nim-beacon-chain uses the Ethereum Foundation convention.

 ## License